Skip to main content

 Launch

 Click Create Task.
-Whim spins up an isolated container, clones your repo, checks out a fresh branch, and starts the AI agent.
+Whim spins up an isolated container, clones your repo, checks out a fresh branch, and starts the AI agent with your prompt.

 6. Watch it work

-Once launched, you’ll see the agent’s terminal output streaming in real time.
+Once launched, you’ll see the agent’s terminal streaming live.
 You can:

 • Watch the terminal — see every command and file edit as it happens